 - Monitoring Website Health: Website administrators and webmasters can see advice and hints how to improve performance, stability and performance their website.
 This proactive monitoring helps in maintaining a smooth and efficient operation of the website, ensuring a better user experience.

 - Real-Time 404 Error Detection: When a visitor encounters a 404 error (page not found) on your website, whether due to a broken link in a post, page, or image, the “Issues Tracker” plugin immediately captures this URL.
 It presents these 404 URLs in an organized table, allowing for swift review and rechecking with just one click.
 For Pro plan users, the plugin offers additional convenience by sending instant email notifications whenever a new 404 error is detected, ensuring you’re always up-to-date and can address these issues promptly to maintain a smooth user experience on your site.

 How to activate withing WordPress

 - Click install then activate

 - Upload the plugin files to the /wp-content/plugins/ directory, or install the plugin through the WordPress plugins screen directly.

 - Activate the plugin through the “Plugins” page in Dashboard

-What should I do with 404s on WordPress?
+What should I do with 404 errors on WordPress?

-What are the common WordPress issues that I can track in the debug.log file?
+What are the common WordPress issues that can be tracked in the debug.log file?